mensetsu/backstage-challenge/README.md

 - **Q5.** Why changes on `app-config.local.yaml` are not commited by default on git?
 Is this a good or bad practice and why?

 The local.yaml config file is ony used for local (developer) testing so it's not necessary to commit.
 I feel that it could be a bad practise as developers could commit some private info inadvertently; however, if there is no compromising info in the files, it might be ok as it ensures that devs will all share a common setup (which may be easier to setup/debug).
-However, for you folks, I guess you use devcontainers, so it's not necessary.
+Using containers or something similar to standardize local dev is also a valid option.

 - **Q6.** Would you use the existing `app-config.production.yaml` to configure the database credentials for your production database and commit the changes in git?